What is peer support?

 Role Title: Peer Support Volunteer

-Ongoing and/or past personal experience of mental health issues.
+- lived experience of mental health challenges

 Skills, Knowledge, Abilities & Qualities

-- good listening and communication skills
+- effective listening and communication skills

 - able to be firm and assertive when required

 - able to appreciate and acknowledge differences in individual experiences of mental health challenges and services

 - understanding of the importance of maintaining appropriate boundaries with clients

 - understanding of the importance of equal opportunities

 - an enhanced DBS check is required for this post as you will be working with vulnerable adults